 If you live in a house built before 1980, there’s a possibility it was constructed with asbestos.
 Approximately one-third of Australian homes contain asbestos in some form or another.
 Sounds dangerous, right?
 But what exactly is this material?

 Are you looking to invest in a property?
-Then a building inspection can help assure you that you’re putting your money in the right place and give you peace of mind that there are no safety issues to worry about.
+A building inspection can help assure you that you’re putting your money in the right place and give you peace of mind that there are no safety issues to worry about.
 It will effectively assist you in identifying any major or minor defects in the building, and whether or not it will be worth your while.